Scientology controversies: Secrecy

-One example critics cited is a 1995 lawsuit against the Washington Post newspaper et al. The Religious Technology Center (RTC), the corporation controlling L. Ron Hubbard's copyrighted materials, sued to prevent a Post reporter from describing church teachings at the center of another lawsuit, claiming copyright infringement, trade secret misappropriation, and the circulation of their "advanced technology" teachings would cause "devastating, cataclysmic spiritual harm" to those not prepared.
+One example critics cited is a 1995 lawsuit against the Washington Post.
+The Religious Technology Center (RTC), the corporation controlling L. Ron Hubbard's copyrighted materials, sued to prevent a Post reporter from describing church teachings at the center of another lawsuit, claiming copyright infringement, trade secret misappropriation, and the circulation of their "advanced technology" teachings would cause "devastating, cataclysmic spiritual harm" to those not prepared.
 In her judgment in favor of the Post, Judge Leonie Brinkema noted:

-Public absence of Michele Miscavige
+Public absence of Shelly Miscavige

+Shelly Miscavige, wife of Church of Scientology leader David Miscavige, has not been seen publicly since 2007.

-Actress Leah Remini, a former Scientologist and vocal critic of the organization, filed a missing person report regarding Michele Miscavige, wife of David Miscavige, with the Los Angeles Police Department (LAPD) in 2013.
-According to a story in The Los Angeles Times based on information from an anonymous LAPD source, the LAPD contacted Miscavige and subsequently closed the case.
+In 2013, actress Leah Remini, a former Scientologist and vocal critic of the organization, filed a missing person report with the Los Angeles Police Department (LAPD) concerned about her disappearance.
+The LAPD allegedly contacted Miscavige and closed the case within hours.
+Despite assurances from Church of Scientology spokespeople that Shelly Miscavige is alive and well, many continue to express skepticism.

+In 2022, after hearing about an investigation into now-retired LAPD Captain Cory Palka about alerting others of confidential police investigations, Remini revealed photographs of Palka accepting a $20,000 check from Scientology for LAPD charities, and one of a Scientology information kiosk located in the LAPD Hollywood Division.
+While speaking with Palka in his office, Remini noticed a letter of thanks to him from Scientology with an invitation to lunch at their Celebrity Centre.

+As of 2024, Shelly Miscavige's whereabouts remain unknown.

 Scientology and psychiatry

 There have been a number of controversies between Scientology and psychiatry since the founding of the Church of Scientology in 1952.
 Scientology is publicly, and often vehemently, opposed to both psychiatry and psychology.
 Scientologists view psychiatry as a barbaric and corrupt profession and encourage alternative care based on spiritual healing.
 According to the Church of Scientology, psychiatry has a long history of improper and abusive care.
 The group's views have been disputed, criticized and condemned by experts in the medical and scientific community and been a source of public controversy.

 The Church of Scientology's objection to secular ideas about mental health are religious in nature, based on the conviction that humans are essentially divine beings who have been marred by negative experiences acquired over several lifetimes.
 Scientology also purports that the secular perception of what is mentally normal is not based on science, a contradiction to the claims of psychiatry and psychology.

-The Church founded an anti-psychiatry organization called Citizens Commission on Human Rights (CCHR), which operates a museum in Hollywood, California, called Psychiatry: An Industry of Death.
-The museum is dedicated to criticizing what it describes as "an industry driven entirely by profit".
-It has a variety of displays and exhibits that highlight physical psychiatric treatments, such as restraints, psychoactive drugs, electroconvulsive therapy and psychosurgery (including lobotomy, a procedure abandoned in the 1960s).
+The Church founded an anti-psychiatry organization called Citizens Commission on Human Rights (CCHR), which operates a public exhibit in Los Angeles, California, called Psychiatry: An Industry of Death.